Stash Review 2023

-In a nutshell: Stash offers a modern investing platform that makes investing more approachable for the average investor.
+In a nutshell: Stash offers a modern platform that makes investing more approachable for the average person.

 Though its fees are higher than some alternatives, newer investors may appreciate the extra help and financial education this platform provides.

 While not a true robo-advisor, Stash makes it easy for new investors to get started with its guided approach.
 New investors who want to understand the process may appreciate Stash.

 - Low minimum investment

 - No account minimum